celestiaorg/docs/developers/eth-fallback.md

 The ETH fallback mechanism is set up in the [celestiaorg/optimism integration](https://github.com/celestiaorg/optimism/tree/tux/rebase-frame-ref-version).

-The `op-batcher/batcher/driver.go` and `op-node/rollup/derive/calldata_source.go` files are part of the ETH fallback mechanism in the op-batcher and op-node respectively.
+The `op-batcher/batcher/driver.go` and
+`op-node/rollup/derive/calldata_source.go` files are part of the ETH fallback mechanism in the op-batcher and op-noderespectively.

 In [`driver.go`, the `sendTransaction` function is responsible for the write path](https://github.com/celestiaorg/optimism/blob/1215c15fda540a1f19b81588de98e2e7b546e517/op-batcher/batcher/driver.go#L351-L395) of the ETH fallback.
 This function creates and submits a transaction to the